 Tom and Suzie, parents of Lottie

-“Our daughter has attended the Montessori Children’s House since it began and we have found it to be wonderful in all ways.
+“Our daughter has attended the Montessori Children’s House and we have found it to be wonderful in all ways.
 It has provided her with a nurturing, creative, child-centred start to her education and has given her a secure foundation when making her first steps away from the family home.”

 Sarah and Werner, parents of Saffron